Satoshi-Niina/Emergency-Assistance/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details

-## 🆘 Support

-For support and questions, please contact the development team.